 Since we’re on the subject, let’s talk about those daily salads.
 Bulk them up and make them interesting!
 Start with your greens but also experiment with veggies- bell peppers, onions, carrots, cucumbers, you can do them all or switch them up.
 And don’t forget the toppings: black beans or chickpeas, seeds, and nuts, fruits like pomegranate seeds or strawberries all go great on salads and help to make them more of a meal.

 It can be tough to give up that after dinner sweet when you’re trying to cut out processed foods or dairy.
 Instead, reach for some sweet fruit as it will help you curb that sweet tooth in a healthy, productive way.

 Is spaghetti with tomato sauce already a staple in your house?
 How about a delicious veggie stir-fry?
-My bet is you’ve already got even more plant-based meals that you enjoy on a weekly basis and you don’t even realize it!
-Remember to try to choose whole-grain pastas and breads when possible.
+My bet is you’ve already got even more plant-based meals that you enjoy every week, and you don’t even realize it!
+Remember to try to choose whole-grain pasta and breads when possible.

 When shopping for groceries, focus on fresh, whole foods as much as possible.
 When you do purchase foods that come with a nutritional label, try to choose items with the fewest amount of ingredients.